-This is especially common when you bring a new dog into the house, when you already have a ‘resident’ dog who may not like the new addition to the family just yet.
+This is especially common when you bring a new dog into the house when you already have a ‘resident’ dog who may not like the new addition to the family just yet.

-This is usually because the natural hierarchy has been unbalanced, but it usually isn’t something to worry about, because before too long the dogs will learn to bond and enjoy each others company.
+This is usually because the natural hierarchy has been unbalanced, but it usually isn’t something to worry about – because before too long the dogs will learn to bond and enjoy each others company.

-This will speed up the association of your new dog being there and your old dog having extra attention.
-This will lead to your older dog into accepting the new dog quicker.
+This will speed up the association of your new dog being there and your old dog having extra attention – sneaky, but effective.
+Of course, this should lead your older dog to accept the new dog quicker.

 Making Allowances For Puppies